 Private practice physicians

 Getting a degree in business can help physicians understand the ins and outs of running their own private practices.
 While you don’t need an MBA to open your own practice, understanding the complexities of how businesses run can help make the process a whole lot easier.

 How Long Does it Take to get an MD/MBA?

 How long it takes to get an MD/MBA depends on a few different factors.
 If you choose a specific dual MD/MBA program when you first attend college, these often take about five years to complete (after you’ve completed four years of undergrad).

 If you choose to pursue both degrees separately at different times in your life, you’ll complete an MBA, which takes two years if you’re pursuing the degree full-time.
 In addition, you’ll complete an MD which is four additional years after you get a bachelor’s degree.

 MD/MBA programs are very rigorous.
-You’re not only learning how to practice medicine, but you’re also studying business management as well - two challenging options.
+You’re not only learning how to practice medicine, but you’re also studying business management as well – two challenging fields of study.
 You should only pursue both if you truly intend to use both degrees.

 If you want to pursue a traditional medical career, and are looking to add a few extra letters to your title, an MD/MBA program won’t be worth it, financially or otherwise.
 If you’re looking to go into a management position in the healthcare industry, that’s when an additional MBA program will be worth it.

 When is the Best Time to go for an MBA